steveseguin/browser-to-rtmp-docker/README.md

 $ make run
 ```

-The container will start up and join the given Amazon Chime meeting as the `<Broadcast>` attendee and start streaming H.264/AAC in FLV format to the given RTMP endpoint.
+The container will start up and load the given website and then start streaming H.264/AAC in FLV format to the given RTMP endpoint.

 When your broadcast has finished, stop the stream by killing the container: